 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline might not be required to compensate you if they can provide transportation to your destination, close to the original schedule.
+The airline might not have to compensate you if they can provide a transfer to your destination, close to the original schedule.
 Even if you’re just a little late, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from Sky Express

-It’s crucial to be aware of the process of claiming the compensation you deserve under EU Regulation 261/2004.
-Here’s how to do it:
+It’s important to know how to request the compensation you deserve under EU Regulation 261/2004.
+Here’s the process:

-- Fill in this form.
-You’ll need to provide details like your flight number, date, and what went wrong.
+- Complete our form.
+You’ll need to provide details such as your flight number, date, and what went wrong.

 - Let our experts help you.
 Once you submit the form, our team will take over.
-We know the EU laws well and will do our best to obtain your rightful compensation.
-You only incur a fee if we win your case.
+We are well-versed in the EU laws comprehensively and will make every effort to obtain your rightful compensation.
+You only pay us if we win your case.

-Keep in mind that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
-Regardless of whether your flight was delayed as a result of operational issues or mechanical problems, if it was not caused by extraordinary circumstances including severe weather or air traffic control decisions, you qualify for compensation.
+Don’t forget that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
+Regardless of whether your flight was delayed due to operational issues or technical issues, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you have a right to compensation.

 Which Sky Express Flights are Covered by EU261?